hacf-fr/meteofrance-api/README.rst

 ^^^^^^^^^^^^

-This Python package manages the communication with the private Météo-France API used by the official moblie applications.
+This Python package manages the communication with the private Météo-France API used by the official mobile applications.

 The client allows: